3 on 3 Basketball Plays

 Basketball is a complex sport where 12 players and a coach play against the other 12 players and their coach.
-Every piece is valuable and if played/used in the right way and at the right time, the chances for winning the game are big.
+Every piece is valuable and if played/used in the right way and at the right time, the chances of winning the game are big.

 Some like to look at the game from a 5vs5 perspective and they are right too.
 In dead, there are 10 players on the court at all times.

-I like to look at the basketball in a 3 on 3 way, and this something that I learned from Greg Popovic of the San Antonio Spurs.
-He sees the game in a 3 vs 3 perspectives and he tends to give his players all of the options when they find themselves on offense.
+I like to look at the basketball in a 3 on 3 way, and this is something that I learned from Greg Popovic of the San Antonio Spurs.
+He sees the game in a 3 vs 3 perspective and he tends to give his players all of the options when they find themselves on offense.

 If we think about this, the basketball is a 3 vs 3 game because if we want to have good spacing on the floor, the good in-game geometry, every set that we have is going to put 3 players on the strong side of the offense and 2 players on the weak side.

-What this further means is that we are going to have good offensive options on the strong side and a bit risky options on the weak side (expect if you have players like LeBron or Luka or Jokic who can make those "bad" cross-court/over the player/ behind the back passes for the shooters in the corner.
+What this further means is that we are going to have good offensive options on the strong side and a bit risky options on the weak side (except if you have players like LeBron or Luka or Jokic who can make those "bad" cross-court/over the player/ behind the back passes for the shooters in the corner.

 Playing 3-on-3 is an excellent way to discover how to play basketball and what are the options that a player has.
 And in today’s system, there are more chances to play it than ever before!
-You can play 3-on-3 in the yard, at school with a few friends or even at the Olympics if you are really good.
+You can play 3-on-3 in the yard, at school with a few friends, or even at the Olympics if you are really good.